vtex-apps/product-kit/README.md

 | `showCollections`  | `Boolean`         | Show or not the collections badges            |
 | `allowSwap`        | `Boolean`         | Allow or not the item swap                    |
 | `allowRemoval`     | `Boolean`         | Allow or not the item removal                 |

+### Styles API
+:construction: :construction: :construction:

+## Troubleshooting
+You can check if others are passing through similar issues [here](https://github.com/vtex-apps/product-kit/issues).
+Also feel free to [open issues](https://github.com/vtex-apps/product-kit/issues/new) or contribute with pull requests.

+## Tests
+:construction: :construction: :construction: